DeputyShrute/Project-Soros/README.md

 ## Price Prediction

-All of the required scripts are within the repo
-Before they can be run, the `requiremnets.txt` needs to be installed:
+All of the required scripts are within the repo and before they can be run, the `requirements.txt` needs to be installed:
 ```python
 pip install -r requirements.txt
 ```